x3chaos/simplemail/readme.md

 SimpleMail v2.x is fully compatible and tested with 1.3.1.

 _(Note: at the time of this writing, the current CraftBukkit version is CB 1.3.1-R1.0.
-By the time this write-up is published, CraftBukkit - and potentially Minecraft - will probably have been updated at least twice.
+By the time that the final version of this write-up is published, CraftBukkit will probably have been updated at least once.
 Such is life.)_

 #### Credit where credit is due